Ringier

-Ringier is a media group operating in multiple countries with over 6,500 employees.
+Ringier Group (/de/ RING-ee-ay) is a media group operating in multiple countries with over 6,500 employees.
 Founded in 1833, the family-owned business manages media brands across print and digital, TV and radio, and is active in the entertainment and digital marketplace sectors.
 The headquarters of Ringier AG is located in Zofingen, Aargau, with additional offices in Zurich and Lausanne.